aimeeu/aimee-ukasick-resume/docs/resume_detailed.rst

-         produced automated API testing scripts; evaluated Test Management plugins for Jira and worked with LF support staff to install/configure; provide support and guidance to Testing PTL on working within an Open Source community
+         produced automated API testing scripts; evaluated Test Management plugins for Jira and worked with LF support staff to install/configure; provide support and guidance to Testing PTL on working within an open source community

 -  Server Lab Configuration and Management